zhongli-lab/syariah-courts/_inheritance/1-online-guide.md

 **STEP 5 : CONFIRMATION OF APPLICATION**

-13. Upon clicking `Ok` you will be given a reference number, e.g. 12/2007
+13.Upon clicking `Ok` you will be given a reference number, e.g. 12/2007
 <br/> For your reference only, you may print this acknowledgement page.

 **STEP 6 : COLLECTION OF CERTIFICATE**